What If One Salon Visit Could End Your Daily Fight With Vero Beach Humidity?

 How Do You Make a Keratin Treatment Last as Long as Possible?

 - Switch to sulfate-free shampoo and conditioner.
-Sulfates are aggressive detergents that will strip the keratin right out of your hair.
+Sulfates are aggressive detergents that strip the keratin right out of your hair.
 I'll help you pick the right products before you leave the studio, because the wrong shampoo is the number one reason I see treatments fade early.

 - Use a heat protectant every time.
 Your hair will dry faster after a keratin treatment, which is a nice bonus, but you still need protection whenever you pick up a blow dryer or flat iron.